Kartik-Deshpande/Stackoverflow-Exploratory-Data-Analysis/README.md

 # Stackoverflow-Exploratory-Data-Analysis

+Link to the Dataset for reference - https://info.stackoverflowsolutions.com/rs/719-EMH-566/images/stack-overflow-developer-survey-2020.zip

 - Based on the survey respondents' demographics, we can infer that the survey is somewhat representative of the overall programming community.
 However, it has fewer responses from programmers in non-English-speaking countries and women.